 A single-storey entrance block facing the road contained the porter's lodge, Guardians' board-room, waiting rooms etc.

 To the rear, four accommodation blocks radiated from the central supervisory hub.

 The workhouse later served as a hospital, then as an old people's home.
 It is now used as office and residential accommodation.

-In around 193, the Board of Guardians decided to open a children's 'scattered home'.
-It was located in a property known as Alpha Cottage, on Crib Street, Ware.
+In 1913, the Board of Guardians opened a children's 'scattered home'.
+It was located in a property known as Alpha Cottage, on Francis Road, off Crib Street, Ware.
 Only a small number of children were placed at the home and it was closed at the end of March 1916.